Kaveri-Vaidya/Cisco-Networking-Labs/labs/1. ios-operating-system-basics/README.md

 ## Configuration Management — The Important Bit

-This took me a moment to fully understand:

 | Config | Where it lives | What happens to it |
 |--------|---------------|-------------------|
 | Running config | RAM | Lost on reboot |